 There are lots of conservation volunteering opportunities at the wetlands.
 So far we’ve planted reedbeds and sown seeds, improving the biodiversity and structural diversity of the vegetated banks of the reservoirs and improving the grasslands.
 Volunteers also survey the site, collecting data on birds, butterflies, dragonflies, and flora.
 I am looking forward to seeing the wildlife habitats being improved further by conservation volunteers who will be inspired to help manage the site after it opens.

-Walthamstow Wetlands is now due to open in October.
+Walthamstow Wetlands opens on Friday 20th October.
 It is a joint project between Waltham Forest Council, Thames Water, and London Wildlife Trust.
 To find out more, including how to become a volunteer: